oroinc/platform/UPGRADE-2.0.md

     * `joinWorkflowStep` - to easily join workflowStep to an entity with QueryBuilder through optionally specified workflowItem alias
         Note: `joinWorkflowStep` internally checks for workflowItem alias join to be already present in QueryBuilder instance to use it or creates new one otherwise.
     * `addDatagridQuery` - for datagrid listeners to join workflow fields (especially workflowStatus)
-* Now entity can have more than one active workflows.
 * Activation or deactivation of workflow now triggers removal for all data in affected entity flows.
 So when workflow is deactivated or reactivated - WorkflowItems will be removed from storage.
 * Controllers methods (REST as well) for activation/deactivation now takes `workflowName` as `WorkflowDefinition` identifier instead of related entity class string.
 * Steps retrieval for an entity now returns steps for all currently active workflows for related entity with `workflow` node in each as name of corresponding workflow for steps in `stepsData`.
 Example: `{"workflowName":{"workflow": "workflowName", "steps":["step1", "step2"], "currentStep": "step1"}}`